Payment monitoring systems: a complete guide for payment teams

 - Ensure provider stability

-- Enable optimisation based on structured insights
+- Enable optimization based on structured insights

 Start with a focused scope.
 Decide which payment rails and providers are most critical.
 Clarify whether you need real-time visibility, historical analysis, or both.
 Identify the primary users (ops, risk, product, finance, or merchants).
 This helps you avoid collecting data without a clear purpose.